gberrante/MatlabFunctions/README.md

 - ### Spike Removal function
-  available for download also on [Matlab File Exchange](https://it.mathworks.com/matlabcentral/fileexchange/66316-spikeremoval-x-mu-) this function removes spikes that go over the threshold value mu each array element that is over mu is averaged between previous and subsequent element if spikes occur in the first or last element of the array, it filters it using the nearest value
+  available for download also on [Matlab File Exchange](https://it.mathworks.com/matlabcentral/fileexchange/66316-spikeremoval-x-mu-)

+  This function removes spikes that go over the threshold value mu each array element that is over mu is averaged between previous and subsequent element if spikes occur in the first or last element of the array, it filters it using the nearest value